mnm89/socket.io-client-testing-tool/README.md

-## Base
+## Socket IO client testing tool

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an example of client socket IO client implementation, which allows you to subscribe to IO server events.